dblwhy/claude-squad/README.md

-# 🤖 claude-squad
+# 🤖 claude-ticketeer

-**claude-squad** is a terminal-based multi-agent system where Claude agents collaborate to complete markdown-defined tasks (called "tickets").
+**claude-ticketeer** is a terminal-based multi-agent system where Claude agents collaborate to complete markdown-defined tasks (called "tickets").
 Each agent runs in a separate tmux pane, follows role-specific instructions, and communicates using natural language through a message-sending CLI.

 ---